-Just being at home and with the ones you love is to be appreciated year round, but fall has us gathering together around the TV rooting on our favorite teams and the starting to plan holiday festivities.
+Just being at home and with the ones you love is to be appreciated year-round, but fall has us gathering together around the TV rooting on our favorite teams, and starting to plan holiday festivities.
 I start pulling out family recipes and buying new food magazines and comparing recipes with friends over a cup of coffee.
 This delightful time of year is such a blessing.

 Being in the kitchen baking just settles my soul.
 It's relaxing to be at home and making things for the people we love.
 A time to be savored.

 Like slicing apples for all my fall recipes, this certainly feels therapeutic.
 Just a pleasure to be doing these simple things in life.
 And what a joy to be using this beautiful paring knife Swiss Diamond so graciously sent me to try for this special week of all things APPLE!
 I love it.
 It's nice and sharp and slices so easily!
 No wonder I find joy (especially when the task is easy)!
 You just have to have one too 😉 !

 I hope you take time to slow down and take in all things this season brings.
 And I hope you also try making this Pressure Cooked Apple Butter!
 It's so easy I don't think I will be buying many jars of it anymore!
 Homemade in this case really is better!

 How to make Instant Pot Apple Butter (Pressure Cooked Apple Butter)